nusrobomaster/Dart-FYP/docs/Z Dart Robot - Electrical & Software.md

 4. Remote control as an interface with the subsystems
 5. Motors to actuate different mechanisms

-However, four issues were identified when attempting to implement the five key functions:
+However, four constraints were identified when attempting to implement the five key functions:

 1. Uncertainty regarding how the different functions would integrate.
 2. High implementation cost due to limited available funds.